 Jo and I were taking an autumn stroll in Richmond Park this afternoon.
 It was very changeable weather, with the afternoon sun in and out, and the rain stopping and starting.
 We happened upon this delightful trio of huge mushrooms.
 I’m not a specialist, so I can’t tell you what variety they are, but they were about 30cm high.

-I thought you might like to see a snap from our walk in the park last Sunday.
+I thought you might like to see a new image from Richmond Park from our walk in the last Sunday.
 The early autumn has just started to turn the leaves brown as the sun peeked through the branches and the young deer were feeding in the shade of the oak.

 As an affiliate of many brands and services, including Amazon, I often get early notifications of special offers and I post these on the ads & offers panel.